The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 Verification for foreign companies

-1) Foreign company with a Chinese business license
+1) A foreign company with a Chinese business license

 Verify your account like a local China company, which costs ¥300/year.